palewire/news-homepages/docs/adding.md

 ### Hide ads and popups

-If there are popups or ads that interfere with the screenshot, our aim to eliminate them via JavaScript.
+If there are popups or ads that interfere with the screenshot, our aim is to eliminate them via JavaScript.

 There are two techniques for acheiving the goal: